🦉

 Key Failure Risk (Non-Exhaustive)

-Reserve, CDP, or strategy impairment
+Collateral, reserve, or strategy impairment

 Reflexive death spiral of utility token price